-Each of the directors and officers of the Company has held the principal occupation set forth above or other positions with the same organization for the past five (5) years except for (i) Dave Schoch, who prior to joining the Board in August, 2018, was Group Vice President and President, Asia Pacific, and Chairman and Chief Executive Officer, Ford China until his retirement in 2017; (ii) Peter Cirulis, who, prior to joining the Company on September 24, 2018 was Vice President, Customer Experience, Strategy and Product Planning, Global Aftermarket at Dana Incorporated from September 2016 to September 2018, and prior to that was Vice President, Finance and Operational Excellence, Commercial Vehicle Division from January 2014 to August 2016 and Vice President, Global Business Development, Light Vehicle Division from January 2013 to December 2013; (iii) Molly Shoichet, who prior to joining the Board in June 2019, served as Ontario's first Chief Scientist in 2018 where she worked to enhance the culture of science.
+Each of the directors and officers of the Company has held the principal occupation set forth above or other positions with the same organization for the past five (5) years except for (i) Molly Shoichet, who prior to joining the Board in June 2019, served as Ontario's first Chief Scientist in 2018 where she worked to enhance the culture of science.
 Since 2014, Dr. Shoichet has been a University Professor and Canada Research Chair, Tissue Engineering, Chemical Engineering & Applied Chemistry at the University of Toronto.
-Dr. Shoichet is currently serving as a Director of MaRS, and is currently Director and co-Founder of AmacaThera Inc.; (iv) Ed Waitzer, who prior to joining the Board in March 2021, was a partner at Stikeman Eliott LLP from 1984 until his retirement from the law firm in January 2021, has been a professor and Director of the Hennick Centre for Business and Law and the Jarislowsky Dimma Mooney Chair in Corporate Governance at Osgoode Hall Law School and the Schulich School of Business from 2008 until his retirement in June 2020.
-He continues to practice law at Waitzer Professional Corporation; and (v) Maureen Midgley, who prior to joining the Board in January 2023 was a senior executive at Amazon for seven years, retiring as Global Vice President in 2022, leading Engineering Design, Advanced Technology, Real Estate, IT, Lean Deployment, Amazon Robotics, Fulfillment Technology, and North American Operations; prior to that was Senior VP Global Manufacturing, Engineering and Lean Enterprise at Henkel for three years; and prior to that spent over 30 years with General Motors, at multiple levels of operations management and manufacturing engineering.
+Dr. Shoichet is currently serving as a Director of MaRS, and is currently Director and co-Founder of AmacaThera Inc.; (ii) Ed Waitzer, who prior to joining the Board in March 2021, was a partner at Stikeman Eliott LLP from 1984 until his retirement from the law firm in January 2021, has been a professor and Director of the Hennick Centre for Business and Law and the Jarislowsky Dimma Mooney Chair in Corporate Governance at Osgoode Hall Law School and the Schulich School of Business from 2008 until his retirement in June 2020.
+He continues to practice law at Waitzer Professional Corporation; and (iii) Maureen Midgley, who prior to joining the Board in January 2023 was a senior executive at Amazon for seven years, retiring as Global Vice President in 2022, leading Engineering Design, Advanced Technology, Real Estate, IT, Lean Deployment, Amazon Robotics, Fulfillment Technology, and North American Operations; prior to that was Senior VP Global Manufacturing, Engineering and Lean Enterprise at Henkel for three years; and prior to that spent over 30 years with General Motors, at multiple levels of operations management and manufacturing engineering.

-As at the date hereof, the directors and executive officers of the Company as a group, directly and indirectly, beneficially own or exercise control or direction over approximately 1,449,115 million Common Shares, representing approximately 1.8 % of the issued and outstanding common shares of the Company.
+As at the date hereof, the directors and executive officers of the Company as a group, directly and indirectly, beneficially own or exercise control or direction over approximately 1,537,873 million Common Shares, representing approximately 2% of the issued and outstanding common shares of the Company.
 In addition, members of this group hold other equity-based interests in the Company.
 The information as to Common Shares beneficially owned or over which control is exercised, not being within the knowledge of the Company, has been furnished by the respective directors and officers.